trendinafrica/actifield/README.md

 ## Get involved
-If you can help in any of the areas listed above or in any of the many areas that we haven't yet thought of, then please check out our [roadmap](ROADMAP.md).
+If you can help in any of the areas listed above or in any of the many areas that we haven't yet thought of, then please check out our [roadmap](ROADMAP.md) and [contribution guidelines](CONTRIBUTING.md).

 Please note that it's very important to us that we maintain a positive and supportive environment for everyone who wants to participate.
 When you join us we ask that you follow our [code of conduct](CODE_OF_CONDUCT.md) in all interactions both on and offline.